falcosecurity/falco-website/content/en/docs/rules/supported-fields.md

 `proc.is_container_healthcheck` | BOOL | true if this process is running as a part of the container's health check.
 `proc.is_container_liveness_probe` | BOOL | true if this process is running as a part of the container's liveness probe.
 `proc.is_container_readiness_probe` | BOOL | true if this process is running as a part of the container's readiness probe.
-`proc.is_exe_writable` | BOOL | true if this process' executable file is writable by the same user that spawned the process.

 ### Field Class: user